FearlessOne07/Shape-Wars/README.md

 ## What?

-This is a game project I've been working on for about 2 months as I have been learning C++.
-It uses raylib for graphics and jsoncpp for JSON related manipulaiton.
+This is a game project I'm working on for about 2 months as I have been learning C++.
+It uses raylib for graphics and jsoncpp for JSON related manipulaiton, and is inspired by the game Window Kill on steam.
 I will continue working on it until it either becomes something great or it flops hard.
 If you happen across this repo, enjoy.